 Grant is sometimes referred to as Chicago’s “lakefront garden” but it more often described as “Chicago’s front yard,” and it is, since the American front yard is largely ornamental space that is seldom used.
 That is not the kind of park Burnham intended.
 In his 1909 Plan, Grant Park was to be a campus of civic and cultural buildings with the Field Museum of Natural History as its centerpiece at the eastern terminus of Congress Parkway, where Buckingham Fountain now stands.

 To understand why those buildings are not there, one needs to hear the story of Aaron Montgomery Ward.
-The parcel of lakefront between Madison and Randolph streets was marked with the notation “forever to remain vacant of buildings.”’
-This grassy strip was transferred to the city during the 1840s and formally dedicated as Lake Park.
+The parcel of lakefront between Madison and Randolph streets was marked with the notation “forever to remain vacant of buildings.”
+This grassy strip was transferred to the city during the 1840s.
 Montgomery Ward built his company headquarters in 1899 on Michigan Avenue between Madison and Washington.
 (The building is still there, in truncated form.)
-The avenue also was a prestigious residential and institutional address—the symphony hall, the library and key social clubs were located there.
+The avenue also was a prestigious residential and institutional address—the symphony hall, the library, and key social clubs were located there.

 These buildings faced what had been known since 1847 as Lake Park.
 It was aptly named; the shore was then still exposed to lake waves, with the result that erosion continually threatened to turn the park into a pond.
 The construction in 1852 of a railroad trestle across the park’s lakeward side offered protection from eroding waves and storms, and converted the in-shore waters into a placid lagoon.
-Under various aegis and for various reasons it began to be filled in.
+Under various aegis and for various reasons, that lagoon began to be filled in.

 The new land thus created was undeniably convenient in an overcrowded downtown.
-It was used as a dumping ground for all sorts of dubious things including a municipal armory, whose contributions to city defense were minimal but which served as hall at which First Ward aldermen staged notorious annual balls whose belles were the prostitutes that then populated the downtown district.
+It was used as a dumping ground for building rubble and dredged sand.
+It also became a dumping ground for buildings like a municipal armory, whose contributions to city defense were minimal but which served as hall at which First Ward aldermen staged notorious annual balls whose belles were the prostitutes that then populated the downtown district.
 Under indifferent city stewardship the Lake Park acquired a generally ramshackle appearance that was a civic embarrassment to all save the men who were responsible for creating it.

-As a result of the decisions, “free and clear” was interpreted in visual terms, which means that the ruling protect what is now sometimes referred to as the viewscapes.
+As a result of the decisions, “free and clear” was interpreted in visual terms, which means that the rulings protect what is now sometimes referred to as the viewscapes of the lake.
 No structure—even one erected for public purpose—could cheat the Michigan Avenue grandees of their expensively acquired views.
 In 1910, Ward sued to bar construction of the Field Museum, which was originally to be built according to Burnham’s plan where Buckingham Fountain now stands, facing Congress on one side and the harbor on the other.
-Ward’s complaint caused the museum to be sited on land that is more remote from the Loop, less accessible by public transit.
-(In 1911 the South Park Commission had acquired riparian rights from the Illinois Central Railroad that allowed it begin filling the waters immediately south of the existing park; it was on this new land, eventually named Burnham Park, that the Field, Shedd Aquarium, and the Adler Planetarium are located.)
+Ward’s complaint caused the museum to be sited on land that is more remote from the Loop and less accessible by public transit.
+(In 1911 the South Park Commission had acquired riparian rights from the Illinois Central Railroad that allowed it begin filling the waters immediately south of the existing park; it was on this new land, eventually named Burnham Park, that the Field, the Shedd Aquarium, and the Adler Planetarium are located.)

-Ward fought to preserve the lake views that even then only the wealthy could afford.
-Nonetheless, Ward is usually offered as a champion of the common people as a result of his fight.
+While Ward fought to preserve the lake views that only the wealthy could afford, he still is usually offered as a champion of the common people.
 Typical is the 1993 Tribune article that insists that Ward “argued that the 50-acre Lake Park would best be used as open green space for all Chicagoans.”
 In fact he argued his own rights as a private property owner to views and fresh air.
 The paper also alleged that the court battles “forced the city to create, enlarge and maintain” Grant Park.
 In fact, the court decisions only limited how the park could be used, or more accurately, how the structures in it might be built.

-The fact that for 80 years no civic leader acted to name a civic something-or-other after Ward died is often attributed to his having annoyed City Hall while he was alive.
-It is more likely the fact that millionaire do-gooders constitute such a small constituency that no alderman felt obliged to cater to it.
+Ostensibly a city hero, Ward had no civic something-or-other named for 80 years after he died.
+This omission is often attributed to his having annoyed City Hall while he was alive.
+It is more likely that millionaire do-gooders constitute such a small constituency that no alderman felt obliged to cater to it by erecting a memorial.
 That long neglect was rectified in any event in 1993 when a seven-acre section of Grant Park along Michigan Avenue between Randolph and Monroe Streets, opposite his erstwhile offices, was officially renamed the Aaron Montgomery Ward Gardens.

 Chicago’s newest major park is both old and new.
-Millennium Park’s formal arrangement recalls the Beaux Arts style of Grant Park, of which it is in fact an extension, but instead of the horsemen in bronze it displays contemporary artworks.
-Like Grant Park, Millennium is a manufactured venue, having been built a top a parking garage.
-It at least got Chicagoans buzzing about parks again, for the first time in a long time.
-Crowds have been huge, the press glowing, and nobody was too rude about the astonishing cost—something like a half-billion dollars.
+Millennium Park’s formal arrangement recalls the Beaux Arts style of Grant Park, of which it is in fact an extension, but instead of solemn statesmen and horsemen in bronze it displays contemporary artworks.
+Whatever its merits as a park, it got Chicagoans buzzing about parks again for the first time in a long time.
+Crowds were huge, the press glowing.

-However retro its design, Millennium is a thoroughly modern park in other respects.
-The costs overruns were staggering, the revenue to sustain it probably insufficient.
-It was paid for largely by donations from corporations whose names adorn its various facilities, an extension into the parks of a policy that familiar in museums and university campuses.
-Paying for it also justifies the policy by which whole sections of it are occasionally leased for private events; to that extent Millennium is not a truly public park at all.
+Unfortunately, Millennium Park cost something like a half-billion dollars to build.
+Not only were the cost overruns staggering, the revenue to sustain it is probably insufficient.
+It was paid for largely by donations from corporations whose names adorn its various facilities, an extension of a policy that familiar in museums and university campuses.
+The donations earned the corporate sponsors the right to occasionally lease whole sections of it for private events; to that extent Millennium is not a truly public park at all.

 If Grant Park is the city’s most admired park, Lincoln Park is the best loved.
-As was noted above, the site of the future park had been the city’s main burial ground since 1843, which stretched from North Avenue to around Wisconsin Street and from Clark Street (then called Green Bay Road) east to the lake.
-Its life as a park for the living did not begin until 1860, when the city created Lake Park by setting aside 60 as-yet-unused acres between Wisconsin Street and Webster Avenue from the graveyard, which it had just decided to move for public health reasons.
+As we have seen, the site of the future park had been the city’s main burial ground since 1843, which stretched from North Avenue to around Wisconsin Street and from Clark Street (then called Green Bay Road) east to the lake.
+Its life as a park for the living did not begin until 1860, when the city created Lake Park by setting aside 60 as-yet-unused acres between Wisconsin Street and Webster Avenue from the graveyard that had just been closed for public health reasons.

 Not all the remains in the old graveyard were removed.
-Pamela Bannos Northwestern University senior lecturer in art who has made the most in-depth study of the old graveyard, estimates that it once held the remains of more than 35,000 people, and that as many as 12,000 bodies may still be there.
-Builders working in the area often encounter old bones; that happened in 1998, for example, when excavation began for a parking garage at LaSalle and Clark Streets for the Chicago Historical Society.
+Pamela Bannos, the Northwestern University senior lecturer in art who has made the most in-depth study of the old graveyard, estimates that it once held the remains of more than 35,000 people, and that as many as 12,000 bodies may still be there.
+Builders working in the area often encounter old bones; that happened in 1998, for example, when excavation began for a parking garage at LaSalle and Clark Streets.
 One family mausoleum, the Couch Tomb, was never removed, and it remains a reminder of Lincoln Park’s early history.

 When Sara Jane Clarke Lippincott saw the site of the future park in the late 1860s, she found it “a dreary waste of drifting sand and unsightly weeds.”
-(The Peggy Notebaert Nature Museum, which opened in 1999 at 2430 N. Cannon Drive was designed by architects Perkins & Will to evoke the sand dunes of its pre-park days.)
+(Tastes change; the design of the Peggy Notebaert Nature Museum, which opened in 1999 at 2430 N. Cannon Drive, tried to evoke the sand dunes of the site's pre-park past.)
 However, the tract had comely views and quickly became popular, in part because it was conveniently near neighborhoods of Germans, whose traditions included weekly park-going.
 “It is an off summer's day,” observed Lippincott, “when some German society does not hold a picnic there.”

 Swain Nelson, a Swede, drew up the first plan for the park in 1865.
-(Colleague and successor, Olaf Benson made later changes based on that template.)
 It was largely Nelson who oversaw the construction of lagoons and the layout of paths and carriage ways and the plantings on the section between North and Diversey that gave it a character it largely retains to this day.
-(The Waterfowl Lagoon in the Zoo is the principal surviving feature of the Nelson plan)
+(The Waterfowl Lagoon in the Zoo is the principal surviving feature of the Nelson plan.)
+His colleague and successor, Olaf Benson made later changes based on that template.